rooshanriaz/CS-351L-AI-Lab-GitHub-Repository_2022506/README.md

 ## Lab 4 : k-Nearest Neighbors (k-NN) & Decision Trees

+In this task, I predicted whether passengers survived the Titanic disaster using the k-Nearest Neighbors (k-NN) and Decision Tree algorithms.
+The dataset includes features like age, gender, ticket class, and fare.
+After data preprocessing and splitting into training and test sets, both models are trained and evaluated using performance metrics like accuracy, precision, recall, and F1-score.
+Finally, the models' decision boundaries and performance metrics are visualized for comparison.

 ## Contact

 For any queries or assistance, feel free to reach out to the course instructor: